barryvdh/laravel-debugbar/docs/collectors.md

 This package includes some custom collectors:

 - [QueryCollector](#querycollector): Show all queries, including binding + timing
-- RouteCollector: Show information about the current Route.
+- [RouteCollector](#routecollector): Show information about the current Route.
 - [ViewCollector](#viewcollector): Show the currently loaded views.
 (Optionally: display the shared data)
 - EventsCollector: Show all events
+- GateCollector: Show the gates that are checked
+- PennantCollector: Show Pennant flags
 - LaravelCollector: Show the Laravel version and Environment. (disabled by default)
 - SymfonyRequestCollector: replaces the RequestCollector with more information about the request/response
 - LogsCollector: Show the latest log entries from the storage logs. (disabled by default)